|

 increase your metabolism.

-This means by adding some form of strengthening exercises to your
+This means by adding some form of strengthening workouts to your

 weekly routine, you can burn more